 2. You must be admitted to a nursing home within 30 days of being discharged from the hospital.

 3. The skilled nursing and/or skilled rehabilitative services are those furnished pursuant to physician's orders which: (a) require the skills of professional personnel such as a nurse or therapist; and (b) are provided either directly or under the supervision of such personnel.
-Please note that if you are receiving physical therapy and not "showing an improvement", Medicare can cut you off and stop paying the nursing home, leaving you to pay all costs privately.
-(This standard will be changing to maintaining vs showing an improvement,)
+Please note that if you are receiving physical therapy and not "maintaining" your health, Medicare can cut you off and stop paying the nursing home, leaving you to pay all costs privately.

 "Skilled" nursing care is really like extended hospital care, which is very different from "custodial care".
 Custodial care is that level of care which is merely assistance with what are known as the Activities of Daily Living (ADL's).
 This type of personal care, such as assistance with eating, bathing, dressing, toileting, transferring in and out of bed and supervision of medications usually do not require the assistance of professionally trained and licensed personnel.
 The Medicare program does not cover custodial care.
 Medicare does not provide protection for expenses of long-term health care such as: